fsoubelet/fsoubelet/README.md

 <strong>What I'm up to:</strong>
 - 👨🏽‍💻 I'm currently working on **IR Local Coupling Correction** for the [Large Hadron Collider][lhc];
-- 🏃‍I'm interested in making things run faster, and learning some web development;
+- 🏃‍I'm interested in making codes run faster;
-- 🌱 I’m currently learning `Nim` and `SQL`, and practicing various algorithms;
+- 🌱 I’m currently trying to find time to learn `Nim` and `SQL`;
 - 💬 I'm always happy to answer questions and contribute to projects;
 - 📫 I can be reached at felix.soubelet@cern.ch.